 Regular risk assessments help to identify aspects of the early years environment that need to be checked on a regular basis, decide what should be done to prevent harm and make sure that the relevant actions are taken and updated when necessary.
 They should cover areas of work such as arrivals and departures, any hazards in the building or outdoor play area, how outings will be safely managed, how children with challenging or distressed behaviour will be managed.
 A risk assessment is dynamic and continuous, and is not a one off event.
 They should be clear, well thought out, realistic and shared with everyone relevant in the organisation.

 Providers are not expected to eliminate all risk — children should be given the opportunity to take appropriate risks in fact— but they must take ‘reasonable precautions’ and ensure that staff are trained and aware of their responsibilities.
-The Alliance publication Managing Risk provides practical guidance on identifying, measuring and addressing risks to help providers develop a risk strategy.

 It is vital that everyone working in your organisations is committed to robust and meaningful risk assessment.